Duality and evolving set bounds on mixing times: Set bounds on distance and Mixing Times

-In this section the main developments of this paper are given, isoperimetric methods for bounding several notions of distance and mixing time.
+In this section the main development of this paper is given: isoperimetric methods for bounding several notions of distance and mixing time.
 The arguments are based on the evolving set process of Morris and Peres \cite{MP05.1} which was also described in the context of duality by Diaconis and Fill \cite{DF90.1}.

 A little notation is required.
 Let $\P$ be a finite irreducible Markov kernel on state space $V$ with stationary distribution $\pi$, that is, $\P$ is a $|V|\times|V|$ matrix with entries in $[0,1]$, row sums are one, $V$ is connected under $\P$ (i.e. $\forall x,y\in V\,\exists t:\,\P^t(x,y)>0$), and $\pi$ is a distribution on $V$ with $\pi\P=\pi$.
 The time-reversal $\P^*$ is given by $\P^*(x,y)=\frac{\pi(y)\P(y,x)}{\pi(x)}$ and is a Markov chain with stationary distribution $\pi$ as well.
 If $A,B\subset V$ the ergodic flow from $A$ to $B$ is given by $\Q(A,B)=\sum_{x\in A,y\in B} \pi(x)\P(x,y)$.
 Given initial distribution $\sigma$, the $n$-step discrete time distribution is given by $\sigma\P^n$, and if the walk is aperiodic then $\sigma\P^n\xrightarrow{n\to\infty}\pi$.